 Welcome to the Creeper's Lab!
-This Minecraft website and server are here for your enjoyment: if you're not already playing with us, please don't hesitate to join.
-We'll guide you if needed!
+This Minecraft website and community are here for your enjoyment: if you're not already playing with us, please don't hesitate to join.
 Newcomers welcome!

 * RULES *

 Pick a lot, put your name on it (on the outside border is fine too), and get building!
 Due to the nature of the park, you own the lot from sky limit down to *5* blocks underground.
 Your working area is defined by the 10x10 grass square you've selected.
 Tree leaves can overhang in the pathways as long as they're not in the way, but be reasonable on this front.

 Due to this contest being designed to fit within the park, only 20 lots are available for the taking.
 Once all places are taken, that's it, so be sure to head there early!
 One lot by person only.

 UPDATE: All 20 lots have been claimed, that was fast!

 The contest begins NOW and ends in two weeks, that is on August 2, 2014 at 23:59pm, Eastern Time.

 Of course, what would a contest be without prizes?
 As this event is smaller in scale, so are the prizes.
 They might not be as impressive, but they definitely have a value for many of the players!
 Besides, you can always claim bragging rights!